Blood Type and WinRho

 Sensitization can also occur after any physical violence, accident (such as a car accident) or procedure that might involve or cause bleeding from the placenta.
 These include, amniocentesis, chorionic villus sampling, abdominal injury, abruption of the placenta, miscarriage, placenta previa or external version of a breech baby.

 Sensitization can occur even if a pregnancy ended in miscarriage, abortion, cesarean, or was an ectopic pregnancy.

 How do I know if I have become Rh sensitized?

 Your blood can be tested anytime to determine if you have any antibodies.
 This is usually done in the initial bloodwork, again at approximately 28 weeks, and then again shortly after the birth.

 Rh sensitization can result in hemolytic disease of the newborn.
 The seriousness of this condition can vary.
 Some babies have no symptoms.
 In more severe cases, problems such as hydrops can cause the baby to die before, or shortly after birth.
 Severe hemolytic disease of the newborn may be treated before birth by intrauterine blood transfusion.

 In some babies it becomes apparent during pregnancy, other times, the first sign is jaundice in the first 24 hours, which usually requires a transfusion and intensive care.

-An Rh sensitized mother can be checked during her pregnancy to see if the baby is developing blood disease, through the use of amniocentesis and ultrasound.
+An Rh sensitizedperson can be checked during their pregnancy to see if the baby is developing blood disease through the use of amniocentesis and ultrasound.

-There are no immediate consequences to the mother if Rh sensitization occurs.
+There are no immediate consequences to the pregnant person if Rh sensitization occurs.